t9md/atom-vim-mode-visual-block/README.md

 * Remove explicit keymap from `keymap.cson` and use default keymap.

 # Limitation
+- Count not supported.
-- Currently yank and paste for block range is not suppoted.
+- Currently yank and paste for block range is not supported.
 - No support for non-contiguous multi selection.

 # Todo